-Intended outcome Success criteria Departments using key themes of the EEF Literacy guidance this includes reading comprehension strategies.
+Intended outcome Success criteria Departments using key themes of the EEF Literacy guidance this includes reading comprehension strategies such as a Fresh Start.
+CPD is being rolled out to all subject areas as we focus on the new report on supporting struggling readers publish Oct 2022.
+The key areas are Prioritise oracy - opportunities for structured talk is embedded throughout the curriculum.
+Provide targeted phonic training for students who can't access the curriculum Support reading comprehension across the curriculum.
+Ensure targeted vocabulary instruction is applied across all subjects.
 Monitoring, pupil/staff voice indicate improvements have been made by our disadvantaged pupils in terms of their fluency in reading and wider vocabulary.
 Monitoring, pupil/staff voice should also indicate a closing of the gap between the attainment of disadvantaged and non-disadvantaged.
 Increased engagement.
 Extra-curricular, applications, rewards programmes, visits, participation, ATL scores.
 Monitor and act on whole school activities and reports.
 Data showing participation to extracurricular activities, evidences an increase in disadvantaged attendance.
+This is an ongoing challenge across the school to build up participation to pre-covid levels.
+Academic clubs and Sports clubs are running and PP students are being encourage to attend by all staff.
+These levels are rising for PP students.
 Every disadvantaged pupil will have had the chance to attend an off-site visit.
+All pp students from Year 7 went to the Pantomime Trip last year.
 Disadvantaged pupil ATL data to show improvements when compared to non-disadvantaged pupils.
+The gap is slowly narrowing, Further wok needed this year to further close the gap.
 Improvement in attendance.
 Improvement in disadvantaged attendance figures from 2023/24.
+Disadvantaged students improved last year.
+We are approximately 0.8% better than national average.
+PP students were extensively supported with their attendance by our attendance officer.
 Fewer behaviour issues / points.
 Strong relationships with staff to be maintained.
 Staff training on negative effects of transition particularly for disadvantaged youngsters.
 Behaviour points for disadvantaged pupils to reduce.
+Behaviour is daily monitored and students who are PP are daily identified and daily supported on this report.
 Achievement points being gained by disadvantaged pupils to significantly increase.
 High attendance to parent evenings and home/ school meetings.
 Monitor and act on parent attendance figures.
-Parent voice

-To improve Meta cognition and Self- regulation awareness and skills for all Monitoring, reports, pupil/staff voice and observations indicate disadvantaged youngsters.
-Disadvantaged students are able to regulate their work and complete tasks independently.
+Parent voice To improve Meta cognition and Self- regulation awareness and skills for all disadvantaged youngsters.
+Monitoring, reports, pupil/staff voice and observations indicate Disadvantaged students are able to regulate their work and complete tasks independently.
+In the school's Quality Assurance PP students are always monitored in the student questionnaire section.
 Homework completion rates should support these improvements.
 Knowledge retention.
 Monitoring, reports, pupil/staff voice and observations indicate Disadvantaged pupils are now more aware of subject specific words and their definitions.
 Disadvantaged pupils are more able to hold conversations including tier 3 words and using more advanced vocabulary.
+School's QA programme always speaks to PP students in the deep dives.
+From QA PP students are performing well with knowledge retention